THE PANORAMIC PROCESS OF TEA-MAKING

-All tea is made from the same plant – Camellia sinensis.
+All teas are made from the same plant – Camellia sinensis.

 Play Video